- Joe Wright

 - Release Date

-Here’s a film whose talents in front and behind the camera demand high regard on their own, story aside, but at the same time, we slowly realize they’ve been assigned to the wrong project.
-However promising the names attached and however capable their individual efforts on this film, both their grouping and the end product feel somehow misplaced when arranged together.
-Part of the problem exists in the lackluster plainness of the central narrative, which presents nothing short of Hollywood recipe, while these otherwise interesting characters deserve better than formulated clichés.
+Here’s a film with major talents in front and behind the camera.
+But when watching it, we gradually realize they’ve been assigned to the wrong project.
+However promising the names attached and however capable their individual efforts on this film, both their presence and the end product feel somehow misplaced when arranged together.
+Part of the problem is the lackluster plainness of the central narrative, which presents a bland Hollywood recipe; though, these otherwise fascinating characters deserve better than this film’s clichés.

 Foxx is wonderful in his role, and Downey Jr. makes a perfect troubled narcissistic writer with bonding issues who works through his own problems while trying to help Ayers.
-We haven’t seen this kind of depth from Downey Jr. for some time, and it’s something we need to see more of.
+We haven’t seen this kind of depth from Downey Jr. for some time, and we need to see more of it.
 Catherine Keener appears in a fictional editor-and-ex-wife role to help the Lopez character understand the meaning of it all.
 Keener does the role justice, but the part doesn’t help the film at all.
-Grant makes the emotional growth of Lopez as transparent as possible, and the flashbacks serve little purpose beyond showing us what we already know in more detail.
+Grant makes Lopez’s emotional growth transparent, and the flashbacks serve little purpose beyond showing us what we already know in more detail.

-And yet, director Joe Wright—whose earlier work on Atonement and 2005’s Pride & Prejudice deserves high praise for its fluid frame and attention to emotional detail—elevates the material, despite possibly being the wrong man for the job.
-Consider the scene where Lopez takes Ayers to a concert rehearsal and the music gradually turns the scene into a reactive, glowing light show.
-This is beautiful stuff, whereas later a silly sequence follows Ayer’s cello music throughout L.A.’s cityscape via computer-generated dove.
-Well-crafted as Wright’s compositions may be, not even his polish can clear away the sappiness of Grant’s writing.
+And yet, director Joe Wright—whose earlier work on Atonement and 2005’s Pride & Prejudice deserves high praise for its fluid camerawork and attention to emotional detail.
+He elevates the material, despite possibly being the wrong man for the job.
+Consider the scene where Lopez takes Ayers to a concert rehearsal, and the music gradually turns the scene into a reactive, glowing light show.
+This is beautiful stuff, whereas later, a silly sequence follows Ayer’s cello music throughout L.A.’s cityscape via a computer-generated dove.
+Yet, well-crafted as Wright’s compositions are, not even his polish can clear away the sappiness of Grant’s writing.

-Though the various fragments of The Soloist do not congeal in the way they should, the viewer is still left appreciating the individual parts: Downey Jr. and Foxx’s performances.
+Though the various fragments of The Soloist do not congeal in the way they should, the viewer still appreciates the individual parts: Downey Jr. and Foxx’s performances.
 Wright’s graceful camerawork.
 The color schemes.
 The touching examination of L.A.’s some 90,000 homeless.
-But even when stepping back, the connected pieces don’t come together to form a flawless picture, largely because of the generic script.
+But even when stepping back, the connected pieces don’t come together to form a flawless picture, mainly because of the generic script.
 Best labeled human interest moviemaking, this film was written as an inspirational experience with all the schmaltz of your local news broadcast’s “story behind the story” segment, only it doesn’t go too far behind the story to make it exceptional.
-It’s a potentially powerful little examination of human life that doesn’t look too closely, remains enjoyable for the duration, but unfortunately is forgettable as soon as it’s over.
+It’s a potentially powerful little examination of human life that doesn’t look too closely, remains enjoyable for the duration, but unfortunately, fades from memory as soon as it’s over.